MJmaolu/results-DVGfinder/README.md

 ## To explore each HTML report...

-you can download the \*.html and open in your usual browser.
+you can download the \*.html and open in your usual browser or

+link in the sample of interest:

 <!-- REFERENCE -->
 ### Reference